InstituteforDiseaseModeling/modelops-calabaria/calabaria-mvp-plan-v2.md

         s = 1.0 / (1.0 + math.exp(-y))
         return (s - self.eps) / (1.0 - 2.0*self.eps)

-# Note: TransformedView removed - use ModelVariant.with_transforms() instead
+# Note: TransformedView removed - use transforms in VariantSpec instead
-# ModelVariant now provides transform functionality directly via:
+# VariantSpec provides transform functionality via:
 #   - with_transforms(**name_to_transform) to add transforms
 #   - to_transformed(free_values) to convert to optimizer space
 #   - from_transformed(coords) to convert back to physical space